Allow activation sounds for all triggers

 Or again, a new entry can be added to the list (for 'drink’).

-#7 Updated by keMoN almost 3 years ago
+#7 Updated by keMoN about 3 years ago

 But health and ammo cabinets function differently than power-ups.
 At first they are the same, since you just place the power-up (for example item_health) the same you place a misc_cabinet_health.
 The game automatically sets up everything, like model, animations and checks whether the player is already max’ed or if he can pick up more health etc. However cabinets need a trigger_heal or trigger_ammo to funciton.
 They do not funciton on their own.
 Cabinets don’t give you ammo or health.
 The only thing the cabinet does, is display packs, remove them when it gets told that a pack has been picked up and add them after a certain amount.